HICAR-Model/HICAR/README.md

 #### Forcing data requirements

 HICAR requires at least the following 5 fields to run, all of which are contained within one netCDF file:
--U winds
+- U winds
--V winds
+- V winds
--Pressure
+- Pressure
--Temperature (potential or normal temperature) -Humidity (mixing ratio or specific humidity)
+- Temperature (potential or normal temperature)
+- Humidity (mixing ratio or specific humidity)

 When using the variational wind solver, providing W winds from forcing data can lead to better estimates of wind speeds.